On the Fourier coefficients of critical Gaussian multiplicative chaos: Introduction

-or by multiplying \eqref{eq:reg_GMC} by a divergent factor of $\sqrt{\log (1/\epsilon)}$ \cite{Pow18, HRV18}.
+or by multiplying \eqref{eq:reg_GMC} by a divergent factor known as the \textit{Seneta-Heyde} normalization \cite{Pow18, HRV18}, which depends on the regularization procedure.
 Both of these procedures yield the same limit up to a multiplicative constant, namely \textit{critical} GMC, which is non-atomic and supported on a set of Hausdorff measure zero \cite{PowellSurvey}.
 In this paper, our primary focus will be to study the asymptotic behavior of the Fourier coefficients of this measure.